-This 2023 edition includes amendments made through the Committee on Laws and Regulations of the NCWM with technical guidance from the Office of Weights and Measures (OWM) of the National Institute of Standards and Technology (NIST) and input from weights and measures officials and industry representatives.
-These amendments were adopted by the NCWM at its 107th Annual Meeting in July 2022.
+This 2024 edition includes amendments made through the Committee on Laws and Regulations of the NCWM with technical guidance from the Office of Weights and Measures (OWM) of the NIST and input from weights and measures officials and industry representatives.
+These amendments were adopted by the NCWM at its 108th Annual Meeting in July 2023.